cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/jira-cloud-migration.md

    ![Select the asset](/integrations/Jira-Cloud-migration-filter-by-asset-3.png "Select the asset")

-   > ℹ️ Alternatively, you can request your customer success manager to create a test organization for you.
+   > **ⓘ** Alternatively, you can request your customer success manager to create a test organization for you.
 You can then use an **In-House** pentest with dummy pentest findings data to test your integration in a non-production environment. **In-House pentests do not consume credits.** You can run as many pentests as you want.
 For more details on how to generate test findings for an **In-House** pentest, click [here](/integrations/development/create-test-finding).

 {{% /expand %}}
 <br>